Great Valley (Pennsylvania)

 The Great Valley, also referred to as the Chester Valley, is a geographic valley located in the southeastern portion of the U.S. state of Pennsylvania.
 Located within the larger Delaware Valley region, the valley begins at the Schuylkill River in Montgomery County and runs southwesterly through the entirety of Chester County, eventually ending in Lancaster County.
-While the valley is most distinct through central Chester County, traces of it can be followed almost the entire distance between the Delaware and Susquehanna rivers.

 This Great Valley is near and parallel to, but distinct from, the Great Appalachian Valley.

+Location

+The exact borders of the Great Valley are not precisely defined, however, based on topographic maps, the valley appears to begin inside Upper Merion Township in Montgomery County.
+The northern hills begin in Valley Forge National Historical Park, while the valley's southern hills begin further east in Gulph Mills.
+The valley runs west through the center of Chester County in Tredyffrin Township, East Whiteland Township, West Whiteland Township, East Caln Township, Downingtown, and Caln Township.
+The valley begins to narrow as it runs through Valley Township, Coatesville, Sadsbury Township, Parkesburg, West Sadsbury Township, and Atglen.
+The valley then crosses into Lancaster County, where the hills immediately begin to fade out in Sadsbury Township.

+While the valley spans several communities, the "Great Valley area" has typically referred to East Whiteland Township, whose motto is "The Heart of Great Valley".
+Several businesses and organizations within the township utilize the name "Great Valley", examples including the Great Valley Corporate Center, Great Valley School District, Great Valley High School, and Penn State Great Valley.
+"Great Valley" is also signed as a control city for the US 202 exit to PA 29, which leads to the area around the unincorporated community of Devault in the township.

 Geography

 The Great Valley lies within the Piedmont plateau region, and is officially classified as Piedmont Lowlands in Pennsylvania geology.

-There are a number of quarries located throughout the valley, many of which specializing in limestone, which lies under the base soil.
-The limestone base has made sinkholes a common occurrence throughout the area.

 Multiple branches of both the Brandywine and Octoraro creeks cross the valley.
 Valley Creek flows along the base of eastern Great Valley, towards the Schuylkill River.
 A second creek, also named Valley Creek, flows westward from Frazer into the East Branch Brandywine Creek.
 Beaver Creek flows eastward along the northern side of the valley from around Thorndale into the East Branch Brandywine Creek.

+Limestone and dolomite are present under the base soil throughout the valley, especially within the Valley Creek basin.
+This has made the area popular for quarry operations, but has also made sinkholes and other karst features frequent.